thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

     The Reporter.
 ```

-Note there are no tags at all in the code above, even if it is a complete and valid Thymeleaf
+Even without tags, the example above is a complete and valid Thymeleaf template
-template that can be executed in the `TEXT` template mode.
-So here we are not applying *text
+that can be executed in the `TEXT` template mode.
-inlining* in a markup template, but instead directly executing a template in the `TEXT` template
-mode.

-But in order to include more complex logic than mere *output expressions*, we need a new non-tag-based
+But in order to include more complex logic than mere *output expressions*, we
-syntax:
+need a new non-tag-based syntax:

 ```
 [# th:each="item : ${items}"]